valeriosouza/post-notification/readme.txt

 1. Enter email or choose levels of users with permission to receive emails.

 2. Personalize your message.
-Use image, colors and whatever you decide..
+Use image, colors and whatever you decide.

 3. Conditions for sending the email.

 == Changelog ==

+= 4.1 - 10/02/2015 =

+* Fixed: Resolved bug load_plugin_textdomain.
+* Fixed: Resolved bug Emails are being sent for unpublished Comments.
+* New: All Posts types in conditional.
+* Unreal: We love the Brazilian currency.

 = 4.0.4 - 08/01/2014 =